mtoensing/simpletoc/readme.txt

 * Designed for Gutenberg.
 * Zero configuration: Add the SimpleTOC block to your post and that's it.
 * Minimal and valid HTML output.
+* Utilizes the browser's built-in details tag for a collapsible interface.
 * No JavaScript or CSS added.
 Unless you activate the accordion menu.
 * Style SimpleTOC with Gutenberg's native group styling options.
 * Inherits the style of your theme.